Improving lives through sound financial planning.

 Life changes such as birth, marriage, and death are inevitable.
 No one likes to think about what would happen to their assets if they died unexpectedly, but it’s important to do so for the sake of your family and your own wishes.
 Without living beneficiaries, your assets can get transferred to your estate and state law determines who receives it.
 Under normal circumstances, the heirs named in your will would receive the proceeds, but by having beneficiaries assigned to your accounts, they can supersede your will.
 For example, if you name your best friend as beneficiary, forget to change the designation when your friend dies, and you later die, your friend’s spouse or children could claim the assets.

-Designating beneficiaries for Schwab retirement accounts
+Designating beneficiaries for your Schwab accounts

 Note: You will need the name and date of birth (if the beneficiary is a person) to add or modify your beneficiaries.